 Keep reading and learn how you can see the best Taichung night markets and sample some of the best Taiwanese food in Taichung City!

-What you need to know before going to Taichung Night Market
+What you need to know before visiting Taichung Night Markets

-Before you visit Taichung, take a look at my post on everything you need to know before going to Taiwan.
+Before you visit a Taichung market, take a look at my post on everything you need to know before going to Taiwan.
 I included a lot of travel information including how to get around Taiwan and other travel tips.
 Plus, I have a guide specifically for travelling to Taichung.

-Here are few additional tips for travelling to Taichung:
+Here are few additional tips for visiting night markets in Taichung:

 - Use EasyCard or iPass for public transportation in Taichung.
-They are both rechargeable smartcard where you can take public transportation including train, bus, and etc. Whenever you use the EasyCard or iPass for any Taichung bus route that is less than 10km, your ride is free!
+They are both rechargeable smartcards where you can take public transportation, including trains, buses, etc. Whenever you use the EasyCard or iPass for any Taichung bus route less than 10km, your ride is free!

-- Bring cash for all your purchases at the night markets in Taichung.
+- Bring cash for all your food purchases at all Taichung markets.

 Want to read this post later?
 Pin it on your Pinterest board!